GufliMC/KingdomCraft/README.md

 Called when a player sends a message that is manipulated with kingdomcraft

 **Methods**:
-getPlayer, getFormat, setFormat, getMessage, setMessage, getReceivers, isCancelled, setCancelled
+getPlayer, getFormat, setFormat(String), getMessage, setMessage(String), getReceivers, isCancelled, setCancelled(boolean)

 ### KingdomJoinEvent
 Called when a player joins a kingdom